Name of company: YSWARA

 After a successful 10-year career at General Electric Co.
 (GE), I decided to follow my passion for African culture and heritage and build Africa’s number-one homegrown global luxury brand.
 At GE, I held leadership positions in several divisions across the world with my most recent posting as the Director for Sub-Saharan Africa of GE Transportation (revenues: $300 million) and acting CEO for GE South Africa Technologies.

 I was selected as “New Leader of the Future” by the Forum of Crans Montana in 2011.
 In 2012, I was hand-picked to be part of the prestigious Archbishop Tutu Leadership Fellowship Programme and named one of the “Youngest Power Women in Africa” by Forbes.
 I hold a Masters in Economic Sciences from the University of Lausanne and an MBA from the London School of Economics (LSE), NYU Stern Business School and HEC Paris Business School.

 Can you tell us a little bit about your company and what you do?

 Our mission is to promote and preserve Africa’s rich culture and history through exceptional products made with our natural resources by African artisans.
-We support the export of value-added African products and work to foster a dialogue between tradition and modernity, combining traditional techniques with contemporary designs and act as an ambassador to the preservation of Africa’s artistry and expression.
+We support the export of value-added African products and work to foster a dialogue between tradition and modernity, combining traditional techniques with contemporary designs and acting as an ambassador for the preservation of Africa’s artistry and expression.